 The CSA urges investors to learn the warning signs of investment fraud and independently verify any investment opportunity and the background of the person and company offering the investment.
 Investors are reminded that while securities regulators cannot provide advice, they can provide background information about those who sell securities or give investment advice, as well as about the products being offered.

 Investors should always ensure an adviser and their firm are registered, and can verify registration online through the Canadian Securities Administrators’ National Registration Search.
-Investors can also visit the CSA’s website, www.securities-administrators.ca to search the Disciplined Persons list, read recent investor alerts, or take the Fraud Awareness Quiz.
+Investors can also visit the CSA’s website, www.securities-administrators.ca to search the Disciplined Persons list and read recent investor alerts.